-- Marketing their skills: How can students better give credit to their achievements and skills? (especially if they have no formal work experience). - Soft Skills: Offer advice on how the student can demonstrate confidence through tone, handshake and body language. - Skills Included: Provide suggestions on tailoring skills listed to meet those identified in the job ad / not previously listed. - Personal Experience: Tell them about a time where you hired an employee and what made them a successful candidate.
+- Marketing their skills: How can students better give credit to their achievements and skills? (especially if they have no formal work experience). - Soft Skills: Offer advice on how the student can demonstrate confidence through tone, handshake and body language.
+Also how they may demonstrate/speak about their other transferable skills and attitude to work/learning. - Skills Included: Provide suggestions on tailoring skills listed to meet those identified in the job ad / not previously listed. - Personal Experience: Tell them about a time where you hired an employee and what made them a successful candidate.